Abdurrahman Wahid: 2004 legislative and presidential elections

-In the April 2004 legislative elections, PKB secured 10.6% of the national vote and nominated Wahid as its candidate for the July presidential election.
+In the April 2004 legislative elections, PKB secured 10.6% of the national vote and nominated Wahid as its presidential candidate and Marwah Daud Ibrahim as its vice-presidential candidate for the July presidential election.
 However, after his ticket was disqualified due to him failing to pass the mandatory medical examination required by Indonesian election law, Wahid endorsed Wiranto, the candidate from the Golkar Party, whose running mate was Wahid's brother, Salahuddin Wahid.
 The pair finished third in the election's first round.
 For the September runoff, which pitted Yudhoyono and Megawati, Wahid chose not to endorse either candidate and abstained from voting.
+Despite Wahid's neutral stance, PKB remained solid in its support of the populist coalition and its support for Yudhoyono and Kalla.

 Opposition to Yudhoyono government

 In August 2005, Wahid emerged as one of the leaders of the United and Awakened Archipelago Coalition (Koalisi Nusantara Bangkit Bersatu), alongside political figures such as Try Sutrisno, Wiranto, Akbar Tanjung, and Megawati Sukarnoputri.
 The coalition voiced opposition to the Yudhoyono administration, particularly criticizing the government's decision to reduce fuel subsidies, which they argued would disproportionately raise fuel prices.

 In September 2006, Wahid announced his intention to run in the 2009 presidential election, and he reaffirmed this plan in March 2008 during a PKB rally in Banjarmasin, South Kalimantan.
+He fell ill and later died in 2009.